 here to visit the MP3 page.

 All of the companion articles,

 which further expound upon the book's concepts, are available now, here on

 this site.
 We are adding new ones frequently, so check back or write

 us if there is a topic we have not yet covered that you would like elaboration

-that we have set up for direct public conversation with Larry.
-To participate,
+upon.
+There is a Facebook group that we have set up for direct public conversation

 In his novel "A Connecticut Yankee in King Arthurís Court", Mark Twain described conversations between the Yankee and various citizens of King Arthurís kingdom in which the Yankee tried to explain things and the locals just didnít get it.
 What follows is a similar fable in which our Yankee (from the 20th century) is in conversation with an upright, sensible citizen of the 17th century on their way by wagon to London in 1666.